 “Caregiving is hard on family members.
 Spouses, especially if they are older, are unable to provide quality care and risk their own health in the process.
 Adult children have their own careers and family responsibilities and can’t be relied on for full time caregiving roles.
 This is why an advance plan which includes affordable Long-Term Care Insurance is key.
 It will provide resources for quality care, thus safeguarding assets and protecting lifestyle while reducing the tremendous burdens placed on loved ones,” said Matt McCann, a leading expert on Long-Term Care.

-If you have yet to plan to seek the help of a qualified Long-Term Care specialist who not only has extensive experience but works with multiple companies.
+Planning for the financial costs and burdens of aging is an essential part of retirement planning.
+Experts advise seeking the help of a qualified Long-Term Care Insurance specialist who not only has extensive experience but works with multiple companies.

 Most financial advisors and general insurance agents lack the required knowledge and skills to adequately advise their clients on how to best plan for the costs and burdens that longevity places on them and their families.